eclipse-archived/ceylon-lang.org/documentation/index.md

 ---
 layout: documentation
-title: Ceylon's documentation
+title: Documentation
 tab: documentation
 author: Emmanuel Bernard
 ---

 # #{page.title}

-Welcome to Ceylon's documentation.
+You will find all you need to know about Ceylon in thse pages.
 Ceylon is a work in progress.
 The documentation is always in some flux.
 By the way, __you__ can improve it, [read more](/code/website).

 ## New to Ceylon?